rconfig/rconfig3-docker/README.md

 These scripts are not tested on Docker Desktop or Docker for Windows at the time of this commit.

 Of course, you may download or clone these files, and edit as you see fit.
-But you will need an rConfig v6 professional license to download rConfig v6 code base.
-This is available over at rconfig.com.

-Check out our docs `www.rconfig.com/docs` to learn more.
+Check out our v3 docs `help.rconfig.com` to learn more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>